 MEVLANA MUSEUM

-Certainly, this post wouldn’t be complete without mentioning the Mevlana Museum.
-In my opinion, it is the most important Seljuk era structure in Konya, although several other sites that I’ve mentioned in this post are also historically significant and important.
+Certainly, this post wouldn’t be complete without mentioning Mevlana Museum.
+In my opinion, it’s the most important Seljuk era structure in Konya, although several other sites that I’ve mentioned are also historically significant and important.

 SELJUK CIVILISATION

-I knew very little about the Seljuk civilisation and the Seljuk Empire before I went to Konya.
-But, I read a lot and learnt about it, to be able to understand its heritage.
+I knew very little about the Seljuk Empire before I went to Konya.
+But I read a lot and learnt about it, to be able to understand its heritage.

 Konya is listed in a Tentative List of UNESCO World Heritage Sites, as the capital of the Seljuk Civilisation.